-- 1.2.4.1 Chair (President of the University): The President of the University is the Chair of the University Senate - 1.2.4.2 Senate Council Chair: The Senate Council Chair shall preside over Senate meetings unless the President assumes this responsibility (GR IV.B).
-When exercising this capacity, the Senate Council Chair may cast a vote under circumstances prescribed by Robert's Rules of Order, Newly Revised - 1.2.4.3 Secretary: The Secretary shall be the Vice Chair of the Senate Council, as provided in SR 1.3.1.3B ("Officers") [US: 4/10/00] - 1.2.4.3 Parliamentarian: A faculty member , not necessarily a member of the Senate, may be appointed by the University Senate Council.
+- 1.2.4.1 Chair (President of the University): The President of the University is the Chair of the University Senate and its presiding officer except as he or she may delegate this function. - 1.2.4.2 Senate Council Chair: The Senate Council Chair shall preside over Senate meetings unless the President assumes or otherwise delegates this responsibility (GR IV.B).
+When exercising this capacity, the Senate Council Chair may cast a vote under circumstances prescribed by Robert's Rules of Order, Newly Revised -(US: 2/3/03) - 1.2.4.3 Secretary: The Secretary shall be the Vice Chair of the Senate Council, as provided in SR 1.3.1.3B ("Officers") [US: 4/10/00] - 1.2.4.4-3\Parliamentarian: A faculty member of the University faculty\, not necessarily a member of the Senate, may be appointed by the University Senate Council.
 For the purposes of this rule, a person with emeritus faculty status who is a member of a college faculty is eligible for appointment as parliamentarian.
-[BoT: 4/10/84; GR IV.B] - 1.2.4.4 Sergeant at Arms: A member of the University staff who is not a member of the Senate, may be appointed by the University Senate Council Chair.
+[BoT: 4/10/84; GR IV.B] - 1.2.4.5 4 Sergeant at Arms: A member of the University staff who is not a member of the Senate, may be appointed by the University Senate Council Chair.
 [US:11/13/78 & BoT: 4/10/84; GR IV.B]